rhezab/smile/docs/timeline.md

 This should be called as the final step.
 It takes the configured timeline and configures the progress tracking (for an optional progress bar you can make visible to participants).
 The progress tracking counts the total number of routes, and for the sequential routes converts the order into a percentage complete (e.g., if there were three routes each would add 33% to the total as you step through). -->

-Here is an example configuring three sequential routes, two random routes, and one non-sequential route:
+Here is an example configuring three sequential routes and one non-sequential route:

 ```js
 import { Timeline } from '@/timeline'  // @ resolves to /src in Smile